 Choose a business niche

-The first step to building a tour business is to know what you’re passionate about.
-This may sound corny but starting a business takes a lot of energy.
+The first step to starting your own tour company is to know what you’re passionate about.
+This may sound corny but building a business takes a lot of energy.
 On top of that tours are very repetitive.
 If you aren’t passionate, you’re going to get sick of telling the same stories three times a day.
 And your guest will notice.
 There’s nothing worse than listening to a guide that sounds bored.
 Take some time to figure out what’s going to excite you to wake up and share with others every morning.

 Once you have your passion in mind, it’s time to take a look at your city.
 Is it a popular tourist destination?
 What are the trends?
 Is there anything that’s not being explored?
 While passion is key, it’s equally important that there’s an opportunity.
 Passion without opportunity is just a hobby.
 Check in with your local tourism board to see if they have any market research reports that outline the opportunities and challenges in the industry.

 Now that you have innovative tourism ideas, you need to map out what your ideal customer looks like.
 Think about the types of people that will be attracted to your tour.
 Are they outdoorsy?
 Do they love food?
 Will they want to talk to locals?
 What’s going to excite them?
 Who your customer is will determine a lot of the decisions you make later.
 So take the time to get to know this person now.